 You may have been letting life toss you around, with no purpose or direction, and it’s time to assume responsibility and be in charge of your fate.
-Make that change happen, because no one can do it for you.
+Make that change happen because no one can do it for you.

 The Chariot urges you to stop pondering about results and complications.
 Don’t give up just yet, don’t give in to boredom.
 Find a way to express your will, stand your ground, and simply act.

-But maybe you are trying too hard, with a desperate need for validation, obsessed with goals, destinations, and success.
+But maybe you are trying too hard, with a desperate need for validation, and obsessed with goals, destinations, and success.
 For every problem you struggle to solve, ten more appear in its place.

 Remember that you don’t always have to be in the driver’s seat.
 Let events flow in their natural course for a while.
 Stop, back up, and take a deep breath.
 You may be surprised by how life always finds a way when we just let it be.
 The true way is neither easy nor hard.

-He mistakes reaction for genuine activity, and the lack of balance and purpose leads him to a reckless and pretentious way of life.
+He mistakes reactions for genuine activity, and the lack of balance and purpose leads him to a reckless and pretentious way of life.
 He will often blame external forces for his troubles, trying to absolve himself of responsibility and fault.

 What choices have led you on this adversary’s path?
-Will you defeat him with a clever strategy, or do you have to hold your position until you’re ready to face him and find the weak spots of his armor?
+Will you defeat him with a clever strategy, or do you have to hold your position until you’re ready to face him and find the weak spots in his armor?
 Is there a chance to convert him into an ally and avoid a costly battle?
 Maybe this rival is a mirror, after all…

 There’s a reason behind every choice we make.
 To understand this reason means to gain control of our destiny and our actions.
 Should we fail to do so, we’re bound to be carried away, forever ignorant of the consequences.